The otherworldly atmosphere at CPAC as Trump waits in the wings

 “Here’s what it would be similar to,” Mr Lindell went on.
 “Let’s say I’m a weather channel.
 And I got orders in front of me: don’t talk about hurricanes or tornadoes.
 That’s what Fox News, that’s what Newsmax says.”

 Mr Lindell was a major player in the halls of day 1 at CPAC, and is slated to deliver a 10-minute address on the convention’s final day.
-He was quickly hustled from interview to interview at various media setups outside of the main hall, including his own media venture Lindell TV, which had a place of prominence.
+He was quickly hustled from interview to interview at various media setups outside of the main hall, including his own: Lindell TV, which had a place of prominence.

 Some of those who were milling about the spacious Gaylord hotel, like Mr Ruddy on the main stage, argued that the conservative networks who platformed the increasingly bizarre theories about the 2020 election were merely “reporting” the claims being spread by Donald Trump and his team.